Dr Hannah Mikkonen, BSc. (Hons), PhD, CPSS

 Project areas include environmental impact assessment for large infrastructure developments (including road and rail), assessment and remediation of land, specialising in heavy metal contamination and acid sulfate soils, assessment of groundwater impacts and seasonal groundwater trends, development of spoil management plans, assessment for statutory Environmental Audit sites for residential and commercial land developments and due diligence assessments.
 Hannah has managed small and large contaminated land projects, technical advice regarding contaminant fate and transport (soil), contaminant distribution models, statistical interpretation of data and communication of results with clients and stakeholders.

-Hannah is currently in the final stages of a PhD in Environmental Engineering, with RMIT University.
+Hannah has completed her PhD in Environmental Engineering, with RMIT University.
 Her research aims to assess the nature, distribution and potential toxicity of geogenic metals in Victorian Soils and includes development of statistical methods to distinguish contaminated soil from areas of natural enrichment.
 Hannah's research is supported by the Australian Contaminated Land Association and EPA Victoria.
 The outcomes of this research are hoped to support waste categorisation policy.

 We deliver good science, communicated well, to empower your decision making.